christianbrugger/logiksim/documentation/fuzz_testing.md

 ```

 The above runs 8 instances and this can be easily for 12+ hours.
 The process can be aborted and resumed.
 Reusing already found inputs.

+For long runs it is best to run the fuzz-test on linux, as they are much faster (see table above).

 ### 4. Minimize Corpus